orbs-network/orbs-spec/behaviors/flows/voting.md

 The flow describes the voting for activists and nodes in Orbs.

 ## Participants in this flow
-* Node candidates
+* Validators (candidates)
   * A set of nodes that underwent due-diligence.
-* Elected node
+* Elected validators
   * A node candidate that received enough votes.
-* Active voter
+* Activist
   * An account that actively participates in Orbs voting.
   * An account is considered an active voter for a period of ACTIVE_VOTING_PERIOD days after voting.
-  * Option to require active voters to undergo due-diligance.
+  * Option to require active voters to undergo due-diligence.
 * Stakeholder
-  * An Orbs account / stakeholder that selected an active voter or anoher account (delegatee) to act on its behalf.
+  * An Orbs account / stakeholder that selected an active voter or another account (delegatee) to act on its behalf.
-* Delegatee
+* Agent
   * An Orbs account that another account delegated its voting to.

 ## Voting and Delegation